 Document retention policies provide the basis for data lifecycle management.
 When developing a document retention policy, it’s best to collaborate with your end users in all the different areas of your business.
 It makes sense to involve them in the process because they often know best the kinds of data and information they’re working with.

-Microsoft 365 offers compliance features that make data lifecycle management more manageable.
+The Microsoft 365 Compliance Center features that make data lifecycle management more manageable.
 Once you have determined your policies, you can configure retention settings in Microsoft 365 to help ensure that documents are managed in compliance with the relevant requirements.
 Enabling people in your company to manually apply the appropriate retention rules for the documents they work with can make managing document retention easier.

 A well-organized SharePoint environment is a more secure SharePoint environment.
 Adopting a self-service approach in SharePoint online can lighten the load for IT teams and significantly contribute to productivity throughout your organization.
 However, if not appropriately managed, self-service can lead to sprawl and security risks.
 For example, ownerless SharePoint groups and Microsoft teams often contain data and documents, some of which could be sensitive and need to be moved to a new location in your system.